senaite/senaite2.com/docs/user_manual/workflow.md

 Note that the difference with retraction is that no retest is created when an analysis is rejected: the introduction of results for an analysis that has been rejected is not possible at all.

+## Worksheet workflow

+Worksheets are the main artifact for planning tests in the laboratory.
+Are used to group related analyses from different samples so they can be processed in a single work unit or run.
+Worksheets are also used to add reference samples (controls and blanks) and duplicates.

+### Worksheet creation

+Lab manager users can create worksheets manually from Worksheets view.
+User has to first choose the analyst in charge of results capture of the work unit.
+On same view, the user can also select the instrument to be used.
+As soon as these values are submitted, the user is redirected to the "Manage analyses" view of the worksheet.
+From this view, the user can search and manually assign the analyses to be included.
+Only "unassigned" analyses are displayed for selection.

+Although worksheets can be created manually by lab managers each time is required, a better approach is to create them by using Worksheet Templates.
+In a Worksheet Template, the user can define the layout, the number of slots and the type of analyses (reference or routine) to be placed in each slot, as well as the method and instrument to use.

+Once created, the status of a worksheet becomes "**open**", awaiting for results submission, either by the assigned analyst or automatically by means of an instrument import interface.

+Open worksheets are displayed by default in worksheets listing, under "Active" and "Open" filters.

+### Worksheet submission

+The worksheet transitions automatically from "open" to "**to be verifed**" status as soon as all the assigned analyses are submitted.

+Worksheets awaiting for verification are displayed by default in worksheets listing, under "Active", "Open" and "To be verified" filters.

+### Worksheet verification

+The worksheet transitions automatically from "to be verified" to "**verified**" status as soon as all the assigned analyses are verified.

+Verified worksheets are no longer displayed by default in worksheet listing, but under the filter "Verified".